sipart/sipart.github.io/_posts/2019-01-01-bgp_simple.md

 * Multiple credits for this:
    * First to the creator [Andrey Korolyov - xdel](https://github.com/xdel) of an old but still very usable perl script called [bgp_simple.pl](https://github.com/xdel/bgpsimple) which injects a copy of a IPv4 Internet routing table into a lab.
    * And then this post by [sigey](https://iprouteblog.wordpress.com/2017/04/15/inject-full-internet-route-table-into-your-eve-lab-environment/).
 He compiled and configured BGP simple as per documentation, and created a downloadable .ova file of the 'BGP' Linux node (based on Ubuntu 14.1).
 Link in his post, but Google drive link also [here.](https://drive.google.com/file/d/0BzLrgmKsB3NSbFV5SXctWWd5alU/view) The .ova can be imported directly into VMware WS or ESXi - for EVE-NG the .ova needs to be converted.
 [Sigeys post](https://iprouteblog.wordpress.com/2017/04/15/inject-full-internet-route-table-into-your-eve-lab-environment/) has details on this conversion process.
-His image has an older copy of the Internet routing table so is approc 570,000 prefixes in size.
+His image has an older copy of the Internet routing table so is approx. 570,000 prefixes in size.
 See the bottom of this post for some instructions on getting a newer larger copy.

 * Other options to do similar exist.
 Here are the other options and blog posts for reference:
     * Kevin Myers post on [stubarea51.net](https://stubarea51.net/2016/01/21/put-500000-bgp-routes-in-your-lab-network-download-this-vm-and-become-your-own-upstream-bgp-isp-for-testing/) - again using bgp_simple